DonnervS/grimheim-rules/rules/game-rules.md

 If you retain at least one critical success, you may upgrade one normal success to a critical success.

-##### Two-handed:

-During the Resolve Dice step, your opponent always resolves the first successful die against this model.

 ##### First Strike:

 During the Resolve Dice step, this model always resolves the first successful die.